-You may be thinking of filing a personal injury claim after being hurt in a car accident, a slip-and-fall, or another incident caused by someone else's carelessness.
+You might be thinking of filing a personal injury claim after being hurt in a car accident, a slip-and-fall, or another incident caused by someone else's carelessness.
 If so, you probably have lots of questions: What are my chances of getting fair compensation for my medical bills and other losses?
 Is it better to hire a lawyer, or can I handle it on my own?
-Is there anything I can do to increase my chances of success?
+What can I do to increase my chances of success?
 How long will the process take?

-More than half of our readers received payouts ranging from just $3,000 to $25,000.
+More than half of the readers in our 2017 survey received payouts ranging from $3,000 to $25,000.
 But another 26% of readers received over $25,000, making the overall average $52,900.
-When you're looking at these results, keep in mind that the readers we surveyed had come to our websites to find information about a claim and to look for a lawyer.
-It may be that those with the most severe injuries (which lead to a higher settlement or award) immediately retained a lawyer and therefore did not participate in our survey.
+(When you're looking at these results, keep in mind that the readers we surveyed had come to our websites to find information about a claim and to look for a lawyer.
+It might be that those with the most severe injuries—which lead to a higher settlement or award—immediately retained a lawyer and didn't participate in our survey.)

-However, our survey results point to several things you can do that significantly affect the likelihood of a successful outcome as well as the amount of compensation you might receive: hiring a lawyer, negotiating settlement (rather than simply taking the first offer), and taking steps to involve the court.
+At the same time, our survey results point to things you can do that affect the likelihood of a successful outcome and the amount of compensation you might receive:

 Our survey showed that hiring a personal injury lawyer is the most important step you can take to increase your chances of getting compensation for your harm.
-More than nine out of ten readers who had legal representation received a settlement or award, compared to about half of those who proceeded on their own.
+More than nine out of ten readers who had legal representation received a settlement or award, compared to about half of those who handled their own injury claims.